-At Southwestern Medical Foundation, we have supported women in science for many years.
+At Southwestern Medical Foundation, we have supported women and girls in science for many years.
 We are proud to continue to champion the next generation of trailblazers who continue to drive innovation and progress.

 As we celebrate International Day of Women and Girls in Science, we reflect on the profound contributions and impact of leading women from whom we have received significant inspiration.

 Shining Examples of Women and Girls in Science

 Connecting Science to Commercialization – Claire Aldridge, Ph.D.

 Claire Aldridge, Ph.D., is leading efforts to make Dallas a leading biotechnology hub which can compete with the likes of San Francisco or Boston.
 As former Associate Vice President of UT Southwestern’s Office for Technology Development and as scientific advisor to Lyda Hill Philanthropies and LH Capital, she has devoted her career to supporting innovation in our region.

 Dr. Aldridge aims to bridge the gap between leading edge research and the path to a product.
 By taking findings from the lab and translating them to real-life solutions, she has helped pave the path for new treatments and technologies.

 “I went back to UT Southwestern very intentionally to bring the experience and perspective I gained as a biotech venture capitalist.
 I wanted to bring that perspective back to the institution to allow UTSW to partner with entrepreneurs and investors to test the discovery as a practical solution to an unmet medical need.
 We did a lot of education and outreach to the faculty to say, ‘This is how you move something down a commercialization path,’” Dr. Aldridge said.